arturcarvalho/tutorial-1/README.md

 There are also some lifecycle helpers like `beforeQuery` (for massaging any props before being given to the `Query`) and `afterQuery` (for massaging the data returned from GraphQL but before being sent to the `Success` component)

 The minimum you need for a cell are the `QUERY` and `Success` exports.
 If you don't export an `Empty` component, empty results will be sent to your `Success` component.
-Hammer provides default `Loading` and `Failure` components, but you'll most likely want to provide your own custom displays.
+Redwood provides default `Loading` and `Failure` components, but you'll most likely want to provide your own custom displays.

 A guideline for when to use cells is if your component needs some data from the database or other service that may be delayed in responding.
-Let Hammer worry about juggling what is displayed when and you can focus on the happy path of the final, rendered component populated with data.
+Let Redwood worry about juggling what is displayed when and you can focus on the happy path of the final, rendered component populated with data.

 ### Our First Cell

 The homepage displaying a list of posts is a perfect candidate for our first cell.
-Naturally, there is a Hammer generator for them:
+Naturally, there is a Redwood generator for them:

-    hammer generate cell posts
+    redwood generate cell posts

 This command will result in a new file at `/web/src/components/PostsCell/PostsCell.js` with some boilerplate to get you started: